exekube/exekube/README.md

     xk plan
     xk apply

+    # You can also apply or destroy configuration for individual live modules
+    xk apply live/prod/kube-ci/
+    xk destroy live/prod/kube-custom/

     # To make the cluster dashboard available at localhost:8001/ui, run
     docker-compose up -d
     # To disable local dashboard, run `docker-compose down`